Curious about Tesla owner demographics, including Model S and Model X owners? Read on!

 A higher percentage of women makes sense since many CUVs tend to have a higher percentage of women owners.

 Our numbers are based on a universe of 253 Tesla Model X owners and 1,225 Tesla Model S owners.
 We’re very curious when more Model 3 data becomes available, how that gender breakdown will look.
+We hope to report Model 3 demographics in 2019.

 There’s a comparison of male/female ownership of Tesla along with popular SUVs and CUVs over at Teslarati.